CyVerse-learning-materials/learning-materials-home/docs/account.md

 You will be asked for a description of your intended VICE use: please give non-technical scientific details, and if you can, link an external resource (like a workshop or lab website) and funding agency.

 An institutional email address is required, e.g., .org, .gov, .edu.
-We do not accept commercial address, e.g., @gmail.com, @yahoo.com, @qq.com.

-Also, please add ORCID <https://orcid.org> to your [CyVerse User Profile](https://user.cyverse.org).
+We do not accept commercial addresses, e.g., @gmail.com, @yahoo.com, @qq.com.
+Also, please add your ORCID <https://orcid.org> to your [CyVerse User Profile](https://user.cyverse.org).
 If you don't have an ORCID get one today!

 -----------------------------------------------------------------------